CARGO INSURANCE: A REMEDY TO LIMITED FREIGHT LIABILITY

-Even when cargo is handled with the utmost care, the Freight Forwarding Experts know that in ocean logistics, unexpected events can occur.
-Goods can be damaged, lost or stolen.
-With limited freight liability included in any contract of carriage, shippers and consignee wrongly assume that freight liability protects the value of their cargo - often ignoring its stark limitations.
-Find out why your next shipment needs shipment value protection.
+Even when cargo is handled with the utmost care, the Freight Forwarding Experts know that in ocean logistics, unexpected events can occur and goods can be damaged, lost or stolen.
+Included in any contract of carriage, shippers and consignee wrongly assume that freight liability protects the value of their cargo, often ignoring its stark limitations.
+Find out why your next shipment needs cargo insurance.

 How Much Can I Get Reimbursed With Freight Liability?